-To understand Rule-2, assume a requestor is doing a close request consisting of PRE, ACT and CAS command.
-The first command PRE is enqueued and after some time the PRE is serviced.
-Due to the t{RP} timing constraint (please refer to Figures 2 or 3), the second command, ACT, cannot be enqueued immediately; the private buffer must hold the ACT until t{RP} time units has expired before putting the ACT in the FIFO.
-This rule prevents other requestors from suffering timing constraints that are only specific to one requestor and thus reducing the amount of interference.
+To understand Rule-2, assume a requestor is performing a close request consisting of ACT and CAS command.
+The ACT command is enqueued and after some time it is serviced.
+Due to the t{RCD} timing constraint (please refer to Figures 2 or 3), the CAS command cannot be enqueued immediately; the private buffer must hold the CAS until t{RCD} cycles have expired before putting the CAS in the FIFO.
+This rule prevents other requestors from suffering timing constraints that are only specific to one requestor, as it will become more clear in the following discussion of Rule-4.

 Finally, without Rule-4 the latency would be unbounded.
 To explain why, in Figure 5a we show an example command schedule where Rule-4 does not apply.
 In the figure, the state of the FIFO at the initial time t = 0 is shown as the rectangular box.
 Let us consider the chronological order of events.
 (1) A write command from Requestor 1 (R1) is at the front of FIFO and it is serviced.
-(2) A read command (R2) cannot be serviced until t = 15 due to t{WTR} timing constraint (crossed box in figure).
-(3) The controller then services the next write command (R3) in the FIFO queue at t = 5 following Rule-3.
-Due to t{WTR} constraint, the earliest time to service read command is now pushed back from t = 15 to t = 20.
-(4) Assume that another write command from Requestor 1 is enqueued between t = 15 and t = 20.
-The controller then services this command, effectively pushing the read command back even further to t = 30.
+(2) A read command (R2) cannot be serviced until t = 16 due to t{WTR} timing constraint (crossed box in figure).
+(3) The controller then services the next write command (R3) in the FIFO queue at t = 4 following Rule-3.
+Due to t{WTR} constraint, the earliest time to service read command is now pushed back from t = 16 to t = 20.
+(4) Assume that another write command from Requestor 1 is enqueued at t = 17.
+The controller then services this command, effectively pushing the read command back even further to t = 33.
 Following the example, it is clear that if Requestors 1 and 3 have a long list of write commands waiting to be enqueued, the read command of Requestor 2 would be pushed back indefinitely and the worst case latency would be unbounded.
 By enforcing Rule-4, latency becomes bounded because all CAS after read (R2) would be blocked as shown in Figure 5b.

 Note that no additional rule is required to handle the data bus.
-Once a CAS command (read or write) is issued on the command bus, the data bus is essentially reserved for that CAS command for a duration of t{BUS} starting from t{RL} or t{WL} time units after the CAS is issued.
+Once a CAS command (read or write) is issued on the command bus, the data bus is essentially reserved for that CAS command for a duration of t{BUS} starting from t{RL} or t{WL} cycles after the CAS is issued.
 Therefore, we simply consider an additional constraint on CAS commands, where a CAS cannot be issued if it causes conflict on the data bus.